Design a Guidance System in MATLAB and Simulink

 Figure: Radome aberration geometry

 Now to show the performance of the overall system.
-In this case the target is defined to be travelling at a constant speed of 328m/s, on a reciprocal course to the initial missile heading, and 500m above the initial missile position.
+In this case the target is defined to be traveling at a constant speed of 328m/s, on a reciprocal course to the initial missile heading, and 500m above the initial missile position.
 From the simulation results it can be determined that acquisition occurred 0.69 seconds into the engagement, with closed loop guidance starting after 0.89 seconds.
 Impact with the target occurred at 3.46 seconds, and the range to go at the point of closest approach was calculated to be 0.265m.

 The aero_guid_plot.m script creates a performance analysis